 If you are looking for resumes and writing samples, you can find his portfolio site here.
 You can also read his writing on Game Rant, Looper, and SVG Gaming.
-He does Twitter sporadically, and Instagram infrequently.
+He used to do Twitter sporadically when it was still Twitter.

 He and his wife currently live in Duarte with no fewer than three (3) black cats.